graphql/graphql-spec/spec/Section 7 -- Response.md

 the last response of the stream.
 This entry must not be present for GraphQL operations that return a single response map.

-The GraphQL server may determine there are no more values in the response stream after a previous value with `hasNext` equal to `true` has been emitted.
+The GraphQL service may determine there are no more values in the response stream after a previous value with `hasNext` equal to `true` has been emitted.
 In this case the last value in the response stream should be a map without `data` and `incremental` entries, and a `hasNext` entry with a value of `false`.

 The response map may also contain an entry with key `extensions`.
 This entry, if set, must have a map as its value.
 This entry is reserved for implementors to